 Training Schedule:

-- Complete a one hour online pre-requisite training course (on your own schedule, complete by 09/10/24.)
+- One hour online pre-requisite training course (on your own schedule, but must be completed by 9/30/2025.)

 Location:

-A limited number of virtual registrations will be made available for those outside the Portland, Maine area
+On-line: A limited number of virtual registrations are available

 Fees: